Live Endoscopy Course

 Live Courses Featuring Advanced Therapeutic Endoscopy Procedures

-The Digestive Disease Institute has developed a comprehensive series of multidisciplinary educational courses centered on live endoscopy cases treating a range of digestive diseases and disorders.
-Physician and nurse attendees are given front row seats to view advanced endoscopic techniques conducted by the Digestive Disease Institute care team, including endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS), radio-frequency ablation (RFA), endoscopic mucosal resection (EMR), stent placement and photodynamic therapy (PDT).
-This unique opportunity is enhanced by didactic learning and question-and-answer sessions with the endoscopists after the case presentations.
+The Digestive Disease Institute hosts a comprehensive multidisciplinary educational course centered on live endoscopy cases treating a range of digestive diseases and disorders.
+Advanced endoscopic procedures are transmitted in high definition from Virginia Mason’s Integrated Procedural Center in real time for physician, advanced practice and nurse attendees.
+The Digestive Disease Institute care team executes endoscopic retrograde cholangiopancreatography (ERCP), endoscopic ultrasound (EUS), radio-frequency ablation (RFA), endoscopic mucosal resection (EMR), gluing of gastric varices, stent placement, fistula creation and closure, POEMs and double balloon enteroscopy, among other treatments, while narrating and responding to questions from the audience.
+This unique opportunity is complemented by hands-on learning stations, as well as lectures, panels, and question-and-answer sessions with leading endoscopy, gastroenterology and hepatology experts.

-For more information about Live Endoscopy Courses at the Digestive Disease Institute, contact Julie Katz, director, Digestive Disease Institute at Virginia Mason.
+For more information about live endoscopy courses at the Digestive Disease Institute, contact Amanda Copeland, Program Manager, Digestive Disease Institute at Virginia Mason.